orbit-love/satellite-app-template/README.md

 [Prisma](https://www.prisma.io/) is used to interface with a Postgres database that exists between the Orbit API and the member directory.
 This provides control over the data, allowing for manipulation independent of your main data store n Orbit.
 For example, we've added "bio" and "admin" fields not required by the Orbit application.

-Data is fetched from Orbit using the /api/populate-members-table API route.
-This process fetches members fitting specific criteria (presence of an email and a defined tag in environment variables) and upserts them into Prisma.
-Members that no longer meet these criteria and still exist in Prisma are removed.
+Data is fetched from Orbit using the `/api/populate-members-table` API endpoint.
+This will sync the Prisma database with members from Orbit that meet the following criteria:

+- They have an email (which they will need to sign in)
+- They have a tag, defined by the ORBIT_TAG environment variable (which is so the community manager can control which members appear in the directory)

-You can review the database schema at prisma/schema.prisma.
+You can review the database schema at [prisma/schema.prisma](https://github.com/orbit-love/member-directory/blob/main/prisma/schema.prisma).

-helpers/prisma-helpers.js is used for managing interactions with Prisma.
+[helpers/prisma-helpers.js](https://github.com/orbit-love/member-directory/blob/main/helpers/prisma-helpers.js) is used for managing interactions with Prisma.

 ### Authentication

 We employ [next-auth](https://next-auth.js.org/) for passwordless authentication management in the directory.

-- Customised pages are located under `pages/auth`.
+- Customised pages are located under [pages/auth](https://github.com/orbit-love/member-directory/tree/main/pages/auth).
-- The custom email template is stored under `helpers/next-auth-helpers.js`.
+- The custom email template is stored under [helpers/next-auth-helpers.js](https://github.com/orbit-love/member-directory/blob/main/helpers/next-auth-helpers.js).
-- Configuration settings are found in `pages/api/auth/[...nextauth].js`.
+- Configuration settings are found in [pages/api/auth/[...nextauth].js](https://github.com/orbit-love/member-directory/blob/main/pages/api/auth/%5B...nextauth%5D.js).
 Some significant configuration changes are listed here:

 1. Upon a user's sign-in attempt, we first verify their existence in the directory database.
 This means only listed directory members can access it.